XRPLF/xrpl.js/docs/index.md

 maxLedgerVersionOffset | integer | *Optional* Offset from current legder version to highest ledger version that the transaction can be included in. sequence | [sequence](#account-sequence-number) | *Optional* The initiating account's sequence number for this transaction.

+We recommended that you specify a `maxLedgerVersion` because without it there is no way to know that a failed transaction will never succeeed in the future.
+It is impossible for a transaction to succeed after the network ledger version exceeds the transaction's `maxLedgerVersion`.

 ## Transaction ID

 ```json
 "F4AB442A6D4CBB935D66E1DA7309A5FC71C7143ED4049053EC14E3875B0CF9BF"
 ```

+A transaction ID is a 64-bit hexadecimal string that uniquely identifies the transaction.
+The transaction ID is derived from the transaction instruction and specifications, using a strong hash function.

-A hash of the transaction that can be used to identify it.
-A transaction can be looked up by its ID using the [getTransaction](#gettransaction) method.
+You can look up a transaction by ID using the [getTransaction](#gettransaction) method.

 # Transaction Specifications